Elorfiniel/gaze-point-estimation-demo/README.md

 cd estimator && python estimator.py --mode server
 ```

-Now, open the browser and visit [the demo page](http://localhost:5500/demo.html) served on `localhost:5500`.
+If everything goes well, [the demo page](http://localhost:5500/demo.html) will be opened in the browser.

 ## Configuration

 Different laptops comes with different screen size and resolution.
 The default configuration assumes running the demo on a `lenovo yoga c740` laptop.
 If you are using a different laptop, you can adjust the configuration in `estimator/estimator.toml` to match your screen size and resolution.
 Check out the comments in the configuration file for more details.
+By modifying the configuration, you can adjust the server to match your own use case.

 Most notably, you may need to adjust the `topleft_offset` (measured in centimeters), `screen_size_px` (measured in pixels) and `screen_size_cm` (measured in centimeters) in `estimator/estimator.toml` according to your screen size and resolution.